 By default, pods of Kubernetes services are not accessible from the external network, but only by other pods within the Kubernetes cluster.
 Kubernetes has a built‑in configuration for HTTP load balancing, called Ingress, that defines rules for external connectivity to Kubernetes services.
 Users who need to provide external access to their Kubernetes services create an Ingress resource that defines rules, including the URI path, backing service name, and other information.
-The Ingress controller can then automatically program a frontend load balancer to enable Ingress configuration.
-The NGINX Ingress controller is what enables Kubernetes to configure NGINX and NGINX Plus for load balancing Kubernetes services.
+The Ingress controller can then automatically program a front‑end load balancer to enable Ingress configuration.
+The NGINX Ingress Controller for Kubernetes is what enables Kubernetes to configure NGINX and NGINX Plus for load balancing Kubernetes services.

-For installation instructions, see our GitHub repository.
+For installation instructions, see our documentation.

 Host header.
 For client requests with the

 cafe.example.com, requests with the /tea URI are routed to the tea service and requests with the /coffee URI are routed to the coffee service.

 apiVersion: k8s.nginx.org/v1 kind: VirtualServer metadata: name: cafe spec: host: cafe.example.com tls: secret: cafe-secret upstreams: - name: tea service: tea-svc port: 80 - name: coffee service: coffee-svc port: 80 routes: - path: /tea action: pass: tea - path: /coffee action: pass: coffee